 Govt has run out of ideas: Arun Jaitley

-What about the price rise in recent years.
+Swati: What about the price rise in recent years.
 In the past eleven months interest rates have gone up 17 times.
 The politicians are turning corrupt than ever before.
-Jaitley:

-But people are really upset with price rise.
-Jaitley:
+Swati: But people are really upset with price rise.

-We all have learnt a hard lesson from that…But you had once said that no Prime Minster from the BJP has been a political person… Jaitley:
+Swati: We all have learnt a hard lesson from that…But you had once said that no Prime Minster from the BJP has been a political person…

 In the West, Tony Blair completed his third term as the PM of Britain by the age of 52.
 In the US, Bill Clinton had completed two terms as the president in his early fifties.
 And in India, someone who is 58 is being addressed as the second generation of a political party.

 People keep saying that we want a young neta.
 Young neta certainly doesn’t denote someone who is somebody’s son or daughter.
 That young politician has to be someone with reasonable experience and exposure to shoulder a responsibility.

 Swati: During the Lokpal Bill debate, Jyotiraditya Scindia and Rahul Gandhi were projected as the gen-next netas.
 Now how could Scindia be a young neta when he has a 16-year-old son?
 And they are the ones who are letting people down.